How To Start A Virtual Bookkeeping Business

 Why?
 Because face-to-face chats help humanize both parties.
 It also lets you get to know them better and work in a more personal, intuitive kind of way.

-These three software make online meetings easy (and they all have a free version):
+These three apps make online meetings easy (and they all have a free version):

 This may seem like a given because, after all, you are a virtual bookkeeper.
-However, it’s important to choose the best software for your own accounting when starting out.
+However, it’s important when starting out to choose the best software for your own accounting.

 As a contractor, you’ll be responsible for invoicing for your time and receiving payment according to your policy.